Comusch/Sozialmedia-Clone/README.md

 # Instagram-Clon
-This project is to learn flask and how to programm a website with python So i try to create my own network.
+This project is to learn how to programm a website with python where a lot of people can post pictuers and texts.
+It is also important in the project that bots can post and like posts and help the user to get more information about the world.
+So i try to create my own network.

 ## Bot Support